Updated: Sep 9, 2021

 Make sure you’re watching out for Eventbrite, sign up to receive notifications and book yourself onto any free interview sessions that university societies or organisations may be running.

 Universities also run summer schools.
 King's College London runs the K+ programme and MedView where you get exclusive access to medical students to ask for advice and guidance as well as Mock MMI practice with written marks and feedback.
 Students who successfully complete the K+ programme may be eligible for the K+ variable offer worth up to two A-level grades lower than the standard offer (excluding medicine and dentistry) and additional consideration.
-I have a separate blog post on outreach opportunities here.
+These programmes are listed in the Opportunities section of the Aspiring Medics resource bank.

 I made sure I practiced with friends, family and reached out to any Sixth Form teachers and medical students that I could.